 Some personal examples . . .

-I had a good friend in high school and we did various things together.
-Around our sophomore year we decided to add some spice to our various games of ping-pong, poker, H-O-R-S-E, or video games.
+I had a good friend growing up and we did various things together.
+Around our freshman year we decided to add some spice to our various games of ping-pong, poker, H-O-R-S-E, or video games.
 We invented consequences for the loser of these contests.
 These consequences either brought great discomfort (put hot pepper on your tongue for five minutes, run barefoot in the snow, eat a spoonful of mustard, etc.), or great embarrassment (fall down dramatically in a restaurant, sing loudly in the middle of the street, etc.).
 Looking back, many of these things were essentially harmless and created some good memories.
 I should say too that losing brought no shame, but to back out of the “consequence” would have been unthinkable and damaging to the friendship.
 You made a pledge, now see it through.

 But . . .
 I think a lot our motivation stemmed from boredom.
 No longer could we play “just for fun.”
 The game itself no longer satisfied.
 As you might imagine, with this motivation the consequences themselves inevitably intensified over time.
 Also it seemed that we both sought to find great enjoyment in the suffering of the other person, what the Germans call “schadenfreude.”
 So perhaps on balance this was “primitive” or “destructive.”